malerey/E-commerce/README.md

 The frontend is coded in React and Sass.
 It has three views: a search widget, a products listing and the details of a particular product.
 Each view can be accessed independently.

-You must download all archives and run the following commands:
+You must download all archives and run the following commands in both the server dir and the client dir:

 ### `npm install`